-- 1. Host name identification is only supported for end-users browsing with Internet Explorer on Microsoft Windows platforms. - 2.
-Because IWSVA is unable to obtain host name information before decrypting HTTPS contents, IWSVA does not support host name identification for HTTPS decryption policies in the bridge or WCCP modes. - 3.
-You can use the configure module identification mac address enable command in the CLI to include the machine address (MAC) of the client computers in event logs, reports, and notifications.
-You must run the register user agent header.exe file on each client.
+Note: Host name identification is only supported for end-users browsing with Internet Explorer on Microsoft Windows platforms.
+Because IWSVA is unable to obtain host name information before decrypting HTTPS contents, IWSVA does not support host name identification for HTTPS decryption policies in the bridge or WCCP modes.
+3. You can use the configure module identification mac_address enable command in the CLI to include the machine address (MAC) of the client computers in event logs, reports, and notifications.
+You must run the register_user_agent_header.exe file on each client.

 WARNING!
-Before choosing the Host name, you need to prepare all clients on the LAN by running the register user agent header.exe file on each client.
+Before choosing the Host name, you need to prepare all clients on the LAN by running the register\user\agent\header.exe file on each client.
 This file can be found as part of the installation package.
 You can conveniently run this file by adding it to your Windows domain login script (or by creating one for just this purpose).